-Employers & job training: New Jersey as laboratory for America Opportunity America policy brief, July 2017
+Employers & job training: New Jersey as laboratory for America Opportunity America, July 2017

-The new CTE: New York City as laboratory for America By Tamar Jacoby and Shaun M. Dougherty, Manhattan Institute, March 2016
+The new CTE: NYC as laboratory for America By Tamar Jacoby and Shaun M. Dougherty, Manhattan Institute, March 2016

-What works: English-language learning in America Manhattan Institute policy brief, December 2015
+What works: English-language learning in America Manhattan Institute, December 2015